 When one takes a photo with a bog standard digital camera in automatic mode, it will try to set the exposure such that on average, the scene as a whole is exposed properly.
 This mostly boils down to estimating the brightness (luminance) measured by every pixel on the image sensor, and adjusting the exposure such that the average value of all pixels falls in the middle of the brightness range that can be represented.
 Or in summary, the camera will simply try to make the photo look neither under- nor over-exposed.

 When photographing a scene with a dynamic range that exceeds what the sensor can capture, it is inevitable that parts in the photo will be either underexposed (too dark), overexposed (too bright), or both.
 The photos at the right show a typical example: it is impossible to simultaneously capture the colours in the sky of this sundown and the details on the ground, because this photo was taken right into the direction where the sun went down just a minute earlier.
-Therefore if we adjust the exposure to capture the sky, the much darker ground becomes a dark blob, and if we try to capture the ground, the sky becomes a washed-out white.
+Therefore if we adjust the exposure to capture the sky, the much darker ground becomes a black blob, and if we try to properly expose the ground, the sky becomes a washed-out white.
 If we simply let the camera do its thing, the automatic exposure will make something in between, with both the sky washed out and the ground too dark.
 My first ever attempt at combining the best of the under- and overexposed photos was to simply cut the sky out of the underexposed photo and paste it into the overexposed photo.
 This looked vaguely OK, but it did not feel right and is highly unpractical, even when the under- and overexposed parts are not too intermingled.

 The proper way to combine the information from both the under- and overexposed photos would be to decide for each pixel in which of the two photos it is represented the best, and then collect those pixels with proper intensity scaling into a single high-dynamic-range photo.
 This can be extended to any number of photos, the only requirement is that the exposure value (EV) for each photo must be known.
 If a pixel is properly exposed in multiple photos, an average can be taken to obtain an even better result.
 There has been a lot of research in ways to do this kind of combining and weighting and this has resulted in an open-source project that offers many of the resulting algorithms in a relatively easy-to-use interface.
 The project originally had the awkward name “Qtpfsgui” but was later renamed to Luminance HDR.

 I will not go into all the details here on how to use Luminance HDR.
 The interface is in a state of constant improvement, therefore any detailed description would become outdated quickly.
 I will stick to general principles.
 You should easily find many tutorials on the web for specific instructions on how to use the interface of a particular release.
-Even without a tutorial I find the interface quite self-explanatory on itself.
+Even without a tutorial I find the interface quite self-explanatory in itself.

 Luminance HDR offers a pipeline of operations that turns a set of photos with different exposures into a HDR image.
 This image can optionally be ‘tonemapped’ into a classic low-dynamic-range format like JPEG.
 The steps in this pipeline are the following: